 REGISTRATION, PAYMENT & CANCELLATION

-The best way to register for summer camp is through our online registration system.
+The best way to register for camp is through our online registration system.
 Just follow these simple steps:

 - Select your camp week(s)

 - Set up an account (if you don't already have one)

 - Add your camper as a participant in your account (if he/she is not already listed)

 We do offer a sibling discount for siblings signed up for the same age group and week.
 When 2 or more siblings register in the same transaction, all siblings get 5% off.
 If you sign your 2nd or 3rd child up in a later transaction, the discount will not automatically be applied.
 If you give us a call, we can apply it for you over the phone.

 If a week that you're interested in is full, you can add yourself to the wait list.
 If additional spots become available, we will offer them to families on the wait list based on the order in which they joined the wait list.